 What did he write about?
 Interviewing people connected to the Silk Road darknet market.
 Embedding with Occupy Seattle protesters.
 Spending time with Juggalos.
 At 16, he was already doing the work that would define his career.

-This is pure Type 7 psychology.
-Give a Seven structure without constraint and they produce brilliance.
+Give someone like Andrew structure without constraint and they produce brilliance.
 Try to contain them and they resist.

 His mother saw what the school system couldn't.
 Without telling Andrew, she submitted his work on Seattle graffiti culture to a congressional award program.
 He won a bronze Congressional Award during the Obama administration.
 That scholarship got him to Loyola University in New Orleans.